-CATCh-uS is a new research study of young people with ADHD in transition from children’s services to adult services.
+CATCh-uS is an NIHR HS&DR Programme funded research study of young people with ADHD in transition from children’s services to adult services.
 It aims to establish how many young people with ADHD are in need of services for ADHD as adults, and investigate young peoples, parents and practitioners views about the transition process.
 It will also map currently available adult ADHD services around the country.

 This project consists of 3 streams:

 - A 12 month surveillance study of young people with Attention Deficit Hyperactivity Disorder (ADHD)

 - A qualitative study to explore the views and experiences of young people with ADHD at different stages of the transition process, their parents and clinicians working in child and adult mental health services.

 - A mapping study that will combine information about the location of services from the surveillance and interviews with email/postal surveys of service commissioners, providers and key service user group.